Safeguarding Policy – Devon Lieutenancy

 • Leadership of the local magistracy as Vice Chairman of the Advisory Committee on Justices of the peace

 Safeguarding is everyone’s responsibility.
-Working Together to Safeguard Children; a guide to inter-agency working to safeguard and promote the welfare of children (2018) sets out detailed guidance about the responsibility of all individuals and organisations working with children.
+Working together to safeguard children 2023: statutory guidance sets out detailed guidance about the responsibility of all individuals and organisations working with children.

 This policy sets out the action that is taken to ensure safe recruitment as well as what action to take if any member of the Lieutenancy is concerned about the safety of any child they encounter.